raspberrypilearning/dont-fall-in/en/step_2.md

 [[[scratch-crosshair]]]

-Position your **Start platform** sprite where you want your character to start the game.
+Position your **Start** platform sprite where you want your character to start the game.

 --- /task ---

 --- task ---

-Create a simple **End platform** sprite.
+Create a simple **End** platform sprite.
 You can add more detail later.

 Centre your costume in the Paint editor.

-Position your **End platform** sprite on the Stage where you want your character to finish the game.
+Position your **End** sprite on the Stage where you want your character to finish the game.

 --- /task ---